Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Dangerous Designs.md

 ### Next Moves

-If Sken was left alive after combat, the characters can use the chains that once shackled Nima to bind the goliath.
+If Sken was left alive after combat, the characters can use the chains that once shackled Nima to bind the [[Goliaths|goliath]].
 Taking her or her corpse back to Watchmaster Bram Gulchswattle at Ironside Barracks ([area H10](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-dangerous-designs#H10IronsideBarracks "area H10") in the first part of the adventure) completes their contract and allows them to collect their reward.
 The characters can then take some time to rest and handle any business they might wish to conduct in [[Hupperdook]].

 You can read or paraphrase the following text to complete this part of the adventure: